margarita-form/salty-css/libs/webpack/README.md

 #### Build / Compile Salty CSS

 If you want to manually build your project that can be done by running `npx salty-css build [directory]`.
-Directory is not required as CLI can use default directory defined in `.saltyrc`.
+Directory is not required as CLI can use default directory defined in `.saltyrc.json`.
 Note that build generates css files but Vite / Webpack plugin is still required for full support.

 #### Update Salty CSS packages